 About the North Central CSC

-The North Central Climate Science Center (NC CSC) is part of a network of eight CSCs created to provide scientific information, tools, and techniques that managers and other parties interested in land, water, wildlife and cultural resources can use to anticipate, monitor, and adapt to climate change.
+The North Central Climate Science Center (NC CSC), established in 2011, is part of a network of eight regional Climate Science Centers created to provide scientific information, tools, and techniques that managers and other parties interested in land, water, wildlife and cultural resources can use to anticipate, monitor, and adapt to climate change.

 The NC CSC is hosted by Colorado State University and is comprised of a regional University Consortium that includes researchers, students, and staff from: Colorado State University, University of Colorado Boulder, University of Nebraska Lincoln, Montana State University, the University of Wyoming, Colorado School of Mines, the University of Montana, Iowa State University, and Kansas State University.
 In addition to the host and consortium institutions, the NC CSC also collaborates with other important partner institutions including USGS Centers and DOI Landscape Conservation Cooperatives.
 To learn more about the NC CSC university consortium, please visit the university consortium website.

 The NC CSC consortium and partners provide expertise in climate science, ecology, impacts assessment, modeling, urban environments, and advanced information technology.
 The NC CSC brings together the latest data, tools, and knowledge on the impacts of climate change, and works directly with resource managers to promote climate-informed conservation and provides researchers an opportunity to work with an engaged and proactive applied management community.
 Providing users with data, technology, and training that incorporates the best possible understanding of past, present, and future climate into the decision process is an important goal for the NC CSC.
 This expertise is needed to deal with climate issues in the North Central region, where changes in temperature and precipitation are predicted to have significant effects on streams, forests, and agricultural lands, in addition to the fish, wildlife, and human communities supported by these environments.